DamoM73/turtle_vid_tute/lesson_2.md

 ######################################################
 ```

-After line `9` write some code to draw something cool using `for` loops
+After line `9` write some code to draw something cool using `for` loops.